 “Actually,” Eve cut in, “Kiyro and I had already met a while ago.”

 “What a surprise.
 I have been there as well, but I don’t think I have seen any one of you before.
 It seems fate has brought us here today.”

 “Apparently so,” said Kiyro.
 Fate had a funny way of bringing people together.

 You have been given another quest by an unknown user.
 This quest has been confirmed to be transferred over to Zero.
-Because the quest has been partially completed and transferred over to another player, the time limit has been cut down to six hours remaining.
-An automatic call out to the nearest group of players has been accomplished and all six players are present.
-Please head over to the Fire and Ice Bookstore and buy one Selenite for each player.
+An automatic call out to the nearest group of players has been accomplished, and all six players are present.
+Please head to the Fire and Ice Bookstore and buy one Selenite for each player.

 Quest Level: B

 Reward: Depends on your completion of the quest.
 Each individual party member will be different.